Western Kentucky vs. Charlotte NCAA Football Odds, Plays and Insights | October 30, 2021

 Charlotte Stats and Trends

-- Charlotte's games this season have hit the over on two of seven set point totals (28.6%).
+- Charlotte's games this season have gone over the total in two out of seven opportunities (28.6%).

-- When Charlotte scores more than 33 points, it is 2-0-1 against the spread and 3-0 overall.
+- Charlotte is 2-0-1 against the spread and 3-0 overall in games when it records more than 33 points.

 - The 49ers collect 397 yards per game, 51.3 fewer yards than the 448.3 the Hilltoppers give up.